UPPMAX/HPC-python/docs/exercises.rst

             #SBATCH --gres=gpu:k80:1

             # Load any modules you need
-            module load GCC/10.3.0  OpenMPI/4.1.1 Python/3.9.5 TensorFlow/2.6.0-CUDA-11.3.1
+            module load GCC/11.2.0 OpenMPI/4.1.1 SciPy-bundle/2021.10 TensorFlow/2.7.1

             # Run your Python script
             python <my_tf_program.py>

-The recommended TensorFlow version for this course is 2.6.0.
-The module is compatible with Python 3.9.5 (automatically loaded when you load TensorFlow and its other prerequisites).
+The recommended TensorFlow version for this course is 2.7.1 on Kebnekaise.
+The module is compatible with Python 3.9.6 (automatically loaded when you load TensorFlow and its other prerequisites).

 Machine Learning
 ################